jhallen/joe-editor/docs/tasks.md

 ### Shell Windows

 If you use Bash, you can hit: ESC ' UP-ARROW and ESC ' DOWN-ARROW to scroll through Bash's history buffer.
-Other keys work as well: try \` A to go to beginning of line or ESC ' E to go to end of line.
+Other keys work as well: try ESC ' A to go to beginning of line or ESC ' E to go to end of line.
 Unfortunately JOE only emulates a dumb terminal, so you have to use a lot of imagination to do any editing beyond hitting backspace.